ajkavanagh/vimwiki-publishing-system/README.md

 ## How do you work with it?

-The user creates and edits pages as normal in Pandoc pages and links.  i.e. It looks like a normal wiki of interconnected pages.
+The user creates and edits pages as normal in Vimwiki pages and links.  i.e. It looks like a normal wiki of interconnected pages.
 Vimwiki can navigate around those pages assuming it is configured appropriately.
 Vimwiki can also 'publish' those pages using `VimwikiAll2HTML` which would convert every page.
 In this